Bang the Drum All Day: In popular culture

 The song was featured in a 1997 commercial for Ericsson entitled "Phone Boss Vacation", where a bunch of workers are shown dancing to the song.
 They quickly turn it off when a woman answers a phone call from the boss, who is on vacation.

-That song is featured in the trailer of the 1998 DreamWorks animated movie Antz, in The Prince of Egypt 1999 VHS opening, and the Shrek 2001 VHS opening.
+The song is featured in the trailer of the 1998 DreamWorks animated movie Antz, in The Prince of Egypt 1999 VHS opening, and the Shrek 2001 VHS opening.

 The song was featured in the trailer and TV spot of the 2008 family movie Nim's Island.

 The song is featured on the radio show The Morning Drive on Sirius XM NASCAR Radio, a morning talk show hosted by Mike Bagley and Pete Pistone.
 The song is used on Friday mornings to celebrate the upcoming weekend.
 For many years, classic hits station WKLH in Milwaukee played it every Friday at 5 p.m. to signal the end of the work week.
-WXLP in Moline, Illinois, plays the song every Friday as well during the Dwyer and Michael's morning show as well as WHTZ in New York City every Friday during the Z Morning Zoo.
+The Dwyer & Michael's Morning Show, currently on WXLP in Moline, Illinois and nearby Town Square Stations, plays the song every Friday at 7am since 1989.
+WHTZ in New York City plays the song every Friday during the Z Morning Zoo.

 The song is referenced by Michael Scott in The Office episode "The Fight".
 The lyrics are changed to "I don't want to work, I just wanna bang on this mug all day".

 The song was also featured in commercials for Carnival Cruise Line, which paid Rundgren "ridiculous money to use it".

-It features in Undercover Burns episode of The Simpsons.
+It features in the episode "Undercover Burns" of The Simpsons.

 On Magnum P.I., the song is the ringtone Juliet Higgins has assigned to Thomas Magnum.

-The song opens the final segment of Friday broadcasts of talk radio's The Dan Patrick Show.
+This song has also become the Friday final segment intro song for The Dan Patrick Show.